klust/LUMI-BE-training-materials/docs/intro-evolving/08-Binding.md

 Checking the last column, we see that the GCDs are indeed in the desired order for the green ring, and is is also easy to check that each task is also mapped on the optimal CCD for the GCD.

-??? example "Job script with some more advanced bash"
+??? example "Job script with some more advanced bash (click to expand)"

     <!-- map-advanced-multiple.slurm -->
     ```